lemon-markets/sdk-python/README.md

 Below is an example usage of live streaming quotes through alby mqtt broker using paho mqtt client.
 When connecting to the broker the on_connect callback will be triggered.
-This in return will trigger the on_subscribe callback where we can let the broker know what ISINS we are interested in
+This in return will trigger the on_subscribe callback where we can let the broker know what ISINS we are interested in There is a limitation to only have 4 channels connected at once.
+You may be able to create more than 4 channels - however we then may close any one of them at any time.

 After that we will simply get all the quote updates through the on_message callback.